1251408860-oss/RoS-ETA/README.md

 | **Section 4.5** | Live protocol stack defense and rate-blocking testbed based on Mininet | [👉 mininet_testbed](./mininet_testbed) |

 ## 🛠️ Global Environment Overview
 The core modules of this framework are built upon Python 3.9.
-Specific dependencies (e.g., PyTorch, Scikit-learn) and Mininet topology configurations are meticulously documented within the `README.md` of each respective subdirectory.
+Specific dependencies and Mininet topology configurations are meticulously documented within the `README.md` of each respective subdirectory.